 We are fortunate that Central Bedfordshire accepts a large variety of food packaging for recycling but plastics tend to be hard to recycle, can mainly only be downcycled, and can only be recycled a few times before ending up in landfill ( or in the oceans).
 Plastics then hang around pretty much forever ( How long does it take a plastic bottle to biodegrade?).
 They are also made of non renewable oil and potentially leach toxins into your food.
 We have therefore been trying to reduce not only our landfill waste, but our recyclables too, particularly trying to avoid single use plastics.
 This has been a journey, changing our buying habits a little at a time, but over the last couple of years we have managed to reduce our landfill waste by over 80% and our recycling by about 50%.
 This post is about just one of the ways of avoiding packaging waste, by trying to avoid acquiring it in the first place, and focusses on the places that, after a change in my shopping habits, I find this easy to do for grocery and household items in my home town of Leighton Buzzard.
 If you know of other local shops that should be included please do let me know.

 I now try to buy food, and other items, unpackaged whenever possible.
-This tends to be easier when shopping at the local market and independent shops than in the supermarket, although the supermarkets usually have some loose fruit and veg – remember to bring your own bags or containers.
+This tends to be easier when shopping at the local market and independent shops than in the supermarket, although the supermarkets usually have some loose fruit and veg – remember to bring your own bags or containers, and most supermarkets now also allow you to bring a container to the meat, fish and deli counters, a big positive change since I first wrote this post.
 Meal planning and a shopping list will help you have a good idea of how many bags/containers to bring along.
 Some of my personal favourites for buying unpackaged items are featured here.

 Leighton Buzzard Market: